Lila Downs: 2010–present: Lila Downs y la Misteriosa, Pecados y Milagros

 Lila Downs y la Misteriosa en Paris – Live à FIP is the second live album by Downs, released on April 13, 2010, in Spain and France, the album was recorded in 2009 in Radio France studio 105 in Paris, France.
 It was released in May 2010 in the United States and in July in most other countries.
 It received positive feedback from critics.
 Lila Downs y la Misteriosa en Paris was released in Mexico with an edited version of the live concert on DVD and was number one in sales of Gender World Music for the music chain Mixup for three consecutive weeks.
 Although receiving little promotion the album has received moderate success on the Mexican charts.
 In a survey of the best albums of 2010 conducted by the Mexican television network Channel 22, this album was ranked number one.

 Pecados y Milagros (Sins and Miracles) was the seventh studio album by Mexican singer-songwriter Lila Downs, released on October 18, 2011.
 The album cover was released on September 14, 2011.

 The album debuted at number fifty two on the Billboard 200 becoming her fourth-highest peak on the chart.
 It also debuted at number one on the Billboard Top Latin Albums Chart and stayed there for over 3 consecutive weeks.
 This album has sold over 60.000 copies in the US and over 290.000 copies worldwide.
-The album was recorded in the Mexico City, and New York.
+The album was recorded in Mexico City and New York.
 Downs describes the album musically as having "a strong rock side" along with "traditional" and "Latino" songs.
 Celso Duarte is one of several collaborators to appear on the album, featuring on the first single "Palomo del comalito".